 One way to narrow the filters without buying new ones is to slide the 2nd and 3rd IF filters against each other, effectively narrowing the bandwidth.
 The resulting shape factor is not as good, but the tighter bandwidth can help.
-This is done by selecting switch position 2, 3 or 4 on the 8-position switch, and then rotating the "Adjust" knob left or right.
-The adjust knob moves the filter by 50 (switch position 2), 100 (switch position 3) or 250 Hz (switch position 4) per step.
+This is done by selecting switch position 2 on the 8-position switch, and then rotating the "Adjust" knob left or right.
+The adjust knob moves the filter by 50 Hz per step.
 (The Adjust knob has 32 steps per revolution.)
 Push the Adjust knob to select either the 9 MHz (2nd IF) filter or the 455 kHz (3rd IF) filter.
+In addition, you can select position 8 (the "birdcage") and shift the 1st IF back and forth 50 Hz per click.
+This often eliminates the occasional internally generated spurious mixing product ("birdie") without bothering the received signal noticeably.